soveran/scrivener/README.md

 arguments: `assert_equal :foo, Bar` is translated to the expression `Bar === send(:foo)`.

+The error code for this assertion is `:not_equal`.
+The context is the value you passed for checking, so `assrt_equal :foo, Bar` would return a `[:not_equal, Bar]` error.

 ### assert_format

 Checks that the given field matches the provided regular expression.
-The error code for this assertion is `:format`.
+The error code for this assertion is `:format`, and the context the regular expression.

 ### assert_numeric

 Checks that the given field holds a number as a Fixnum or as a string representation.
-The error code for this assertion is `:not_numeric`.
+The error code for this assertion is `:not_numeric`, with no context.

 ### assert_url

 Provides a pretty general URL regular expression match.
 An important point to make is that this assumes that the URL should start with `http://` or `https://`.
-The error code for this assertion is `:not_url`.
+The error code for this assertion is `:not_url`, with no context..

 ### assert_email

 In this current day and age, almost all web applications need to validate an email address.
 This pretty much matches 99% of the emails out there.
-The error code for this assertion is `:not_email`.
+The error code for this assertion is `:not_email`, with no context.

 ### assert_member